Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Galerkin approach and a posteriori error analysis

+Thus, the quantity $\norm{\rec{n+1} -\un{n+1}}_X$ is an indicator for the quality of approximation of the Galerkin discretization.
+Here, invoking~\eqref{eq:recdiffbound}, we see that

+wherefore it is reasonable to interpret the $\eta$-term as the discretization error contribution in the total estimator.
+Secondly, it holds that $\norm{\un{n+1}-\un{n}}_X \to 0$ for $n \to 0$, which underlines the convergence of the iterative linearization; thereby, this term can be seen to quantify the linearization effect in the ILG approximation. \end{remark}

-\begin{remark} We mention that the constants for the estimator in Theorem~\ref{thm:aposteriorierror} for the Zarantonello iteration can be slightly improved.
+\begin{remark} The constants for the estimator in Theorem~\ref{thm:aposteriorierror} for the Zarantonello iteration can be slightly improved.
 This is due to the fact that the preconditioning operator~$\A$ is constant in this case; cf.~\cite[Proposition~2.2]{CongreveWihler:17}. \end{remark}